-Longtime partners, Pardes and Hebrew College will, have joined together to train outstanding rabbis who are passionate about day school teaching and leadership.
+Longtime partners, Pardes and Hebrew College have joined together to train outstanding rabbis who are passionate about day school teaching and leadership.
 Within this collaborative arrangement, the two years at Pardes count towards one year of rabbinical studies at Hebrew College, making the joint program a six-year rabbinical studies and Masters program instead of a seven-year endeavor.

 The Pardes Day School Educators Program includes core components of the Pardes Year Program, plus: holistic pedagogical training and education courses preparing teachers for the 21st-century Jewish studies classroom; customized Hebrew language ulpan with Ulpan Or; student teaching at Jewish day schools for one month each year in North America; seminars on text and context, spirituality and Tefilah in Jewish day schools, and Israel education; one-on-one mentoring with expert teaching coaches; career coaching, job placement assistance and alumni support.

 Within Hebrew College’s vibrant pluralistic community, the Rabbinical School students find their voice as they cultivate an honest, authentic expression of Judaism and develop a nourishing Jewish spiritual practice; drink deeply from the well of Jewish tradition through Beit Midrash-centered learning, traditional and creative tefillah, and academically rigorous courses led by world-renowned faculty; and learn to lead diverse communities with skill and an open heart and help heal a fractured world.

 Graduates of PEP+Rabbinical School of Hebrew College earn a Master of Jewish Education and a Certificate in Jewish Day School Education from the Shoolman Graduate School of Jewish Education at Hebrew College, a Certificate of Advanced Jewish Studies from the Pardes Institute of Jewish Studies, and rabbinic ordination from the Hebrew College Rabbinical School.

 B.A. with above-average GPA, advanced experience with Jewish text study